 nvme0n1: ios=46/17115, merge=0/0, ticks=10/14751, in_queue=29383, util=99.46%

-SSD's power-loss protection ensures that all write operations complete accurately even during sudden power loss.
-This makes SSDs more reliably non-volatile, allowing the controller to safely skip fsync() operations with confidence that data will be properly stored.
+Power Loss Protection (PLP) on an SSD ensures that all write operations can be completed correctly during a sudden power failure.
+This makes the SSD cache behave more like non-volatile storage, allowing the SSD controller to safely ignore fsync() with the confidence that data will be written correctly.

 fio -ioengine=libaio -name=test -filename=/dev/nvme2n1 -fsync=1 -direct=1 -bs=4k -iodepth=1 -rw=randwrite -runtime=15